 Part of decorating is recognizing the design challenges that exist in your home.
 Every home has them!
-The key is to figure out how to deal with them.
+The key is to figure out how to decorate around them.
+Or maybe it’s better to say in spite of them.
 Here are some of the five most common design dilemmas and tips for how to fix them.

 Design challenges – we all have them in one form or another.
 Even though I’ve had homes custom built along with having had homes that I’ve fully remodeled, no room is ever perfect – there’s always something that you have to figure out how to decorate around.

 I’ve actually been writing about this very subject for a looong time – since 2011!
-In fact, my whole mission for this blog is to inspire your creativity to help you create the home of your dreams and to provide you with the know-how to make it happen.
+In fact, my whole mission for this blog is to inspire you while creating the home of your dreams and to provide you with the knowledge for making it happen.
 So….let’s talk about the five most common challenges and how to turn them from a problem into a bonus.

 HOW TO DEAL WITH MULTIPLE FOCAL POINTS